Kunqu: History

 Kunqu refers to Kunshan tune (昆山腔, Kūnshān qiāng), a repertory of songs and performances from Kunshan in Suzhou.
 The Kunshan tune is generally believed to have been developed during the Ming dynasty by Wei Liangfu (魏良輔), who was from the port of Taicang.
 A more recent discovery, however, suggests that Kunshan tune was introduced in the late Yuan dynasty by Gu Jian (顾坚), who developed an early form of Kunqu with a group of musicians in Kunshan.
-Nevertheless, it was Wei who modified Kunshan tune with songs of Haiyan (海鹽) near Hangzhou and Yiyang (弋陽) of Jiangxi; he also combined nanxi rhythms, which often used flute, with the northern zaju style, where plucked string instruments were preferred.
+Nevertheless, Wei is believed to have modified Kunshan tune with songs of Haiyan (海鹽) near Hangzhou and Yiyang (弋陽) of Jiangxi; he also combined nanxi rhythms, which often used flute, with the northern zaju style, where plucked string instruments were preferred.
 The resultant elegant Kunshan tunes are often called "water mill" tunes (水磨調, shuimo diao).

 Kunqu operas are chuanqi-style operas but incorporating Kunshan tune throughout.
 An opera, Washing Silken Gauze (浣紗記, Huan Sha Ji) written by a Kunshan native Liang Chenyu (梁辰魚), has been described as the first Kunqu opera.
 The story of Washing Silken Gauze was based on Spring and Autumn Annals of Wu and Yue, and the use of elegant "water mill" tunes in the opera earned it wide praise from scholars.
 Kunqu operas then became popular throughout China, and the emergence of Kunqu is said to have ushered in a "second Golden Era of Chinese drama".

 The most famous Kunqu opera is The Peony Pavilion written by Tang Xianzu in the Ming dynasty.
 Other important works include The Palace of Eternal Life written by Hong Sheng, and The Peach Blossom Fan by Kong Shangren written in the early Qing period.
 The operas were not necessarily performed in full, but may be performed as excerpts or highlights called zhézixì (折子戲), which became the norm by 1760s and over 400 pieces of these were known.